-PCOS is a metabolic disorder caused by hormonal imbalances, including too much male hormone (hyperandrogenemia), too much insulin (hyperinsulinemia), and hypersecretion of luteinizing hormone (LH).
+PCOS is a metabolic disorder caused by hormonal imbalances.
+This can include too much male hormone (hyperandrogenemia), too much insulin (hyperinsulinemia), and hypersecretion of luteinizing hormone (LH).

-Medical scientists have done extensive research on PCOS, and their focus has been on malfunctioning ovaries.
+Medical scientists have done extensive research on PCOS.
+Their focus has been on malfunctioning ovaries.
 Ovaries have three different types of cells: oocytes, granulosa cells, and theca cells.
-Oocytes divide within follicles to become an ovum or potentially fertilizable egg.
+Oocytes split within follicles to become an ovum or potentially fertilizable egg.
 Granulosa cells provide the physical support and microenvironment required for the developing oocyte.
-Theca cells make up the connective tissue surrounding the follicle, and help create ovarian follicles in a process called folliculogenesis.
+Theca cells make up the connective tissue that surrounds the follicle.
+They also help to create ovarian follicles in a process called folliculogenesis.

-Theca cells have a crucial role in fertility, because they help follicles mature enough to become fertilized.
-Theca cells are the last of the follicle to die.
-Once ovulation occurs, theca cells differentiate and form the corpus luteum.
+Theca cells play an important role in fertility.
+They help follicles mature enough to become fertilized.
+The last of the follicles to die are Theca cells are the last of the follicle to die.
+For example, once ovulation occurs, theca cells change and form the corpus luteum.
 The corpus luteum is the little cave left by an oocyte that ovulates.
-The corpus luteum produces progesterone to maintain a pregnancy.
+The corpus luteum can produce progesterone to keep a pregnancy.

-Theca cells are fundamental for follicular growth, providing all the androgens required by the developing follicles for conversion into estrogens by the granulosa cells.
-Theca cell function is enabled through the establishment of a vascular system, which provides communication with the hypothalamus throughout the reproductive cycle.
+Theca cells are the root for follicular growth.
+They provide all the androgens required by the developing follicles for conversion into estrogens.
+This is by the granulosa cells.
+The creation of a vascular system is how Theca cell function starts.
+It provides communication with the hypothalamus throughout the reproductive cycle.

-Most research on PCOS has focused on the role of theca cells.
+The main focus of most research on PCOS is the role theca cells play.
 When theca cells become insulin resistant, they produce too much testosterone.
-Too much testosterone leads to the hyperandrogenism in polycystic ovary syndrome.
-Hyperandrogenism causes hirsutism, or male-like body and facial hair, loss of scalp hair, acne, midline weight gain, and the elevation of cholesterol and blood pressure.
+Too much testosterone can lead to hyperandrogenism in polycystic ovary syndrome.
+Hyperandrogenism can cause hirsutism, or male-like body and facial hair.
+It can also cause loss of scalp hair, acne, and midline weight gain.
+As well as cholesterol and blood pressure elevation.

 Now, what role does metformin play in all of this?